mjordan/islandora_workbench/README.md

    * Next to "Taxonomy term" in the list of disabled resource names, click on the "Enable" button.
    * Set "Granularity" to "Method" and check "GET", "Accepted request formats" to "JSON", and "Authentication providers" to "basic_auth".
    * Click on the "Save configuration" button.
-* If your new term name contains a comma, you need to wrap the term name in quotation marks so the CSV data will parse properly.
+* If multiple records in your CSV contain the same new term name in the same field, the term is only created once.
-* If multiple records in your CSV contain the same term name in the same field, the term is only created once.
+* If your new term name contains a comma, you need to wrap the term name in quotation marks so the CSV data will parse properly (see the example of "Yarn, Balls of" above).
 * When Workbench checks to see if the term with the new name exists in the target vocabulary, it normalizes it and compares it with existing term names in that vocabulary applying these normalization rules to both the new term and the existing terms:
    * It strips all leading and trailing whitespace
    * It replaces all other whitespace with a single space character
    * It converts all text to lower case
    * It removes all punctuation

-If the term name you provide in the CSV file does not match any existing term names in the vocabulary linked to the field, it is used to create a new taxonomy term.
+* If the term name you provide in the CSV file does not match any existing term names in the vocabulary linked to the field after these normalization rules are applied, it is used to create a new taxonomy term.
 If it does match, Workbench populates the field in your nodes with the matching term.

 ### Geolocation fields